Kareem-33/Chatup/README.md

-# 🗨️ Chatup
+# Chatup 💬

-A full-stack **MERN** chat application enabling real-time messaging and interactive chat rooms.
+Chatup is a modern real-time chat application built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.IO.
+It provides a fast, elegant, and responsive interface for chatting in real time.

 ---